puavo-org/puavo-os/parts/conf/README.md

 # Puavo Conf

-Puavo Conf is a database of parameters that control how a Puavo host/device behaves.
-There is a library `libpuavoconf` that can be used by programs, and a simple program `puavo-conf` that can be used to get/set values on database.
-Database consists of key/value-pairs.
-Both keys and values are character strings (can not contain NUL-byte).
+Puavo Conf is the configuration system of Puavo OS.
+It consists of a parameter database, a C library (`libpuavoconf`) and a set of programs (`puavo-conf` and `puavo-conf-mkdb`) manipulating the database through the library.
+Parameters define how various Puavo OS components behave and can be tuned from multiple sources, such as Puavo Web, local administrative tools or kernel command line.

-## Build dependencies
+## Buildtime dependencies

 - libdb-dev
 - libtool-bin

+## Runtime dependencies

+- dmidecode
+- libdb5.3
+- pciutils (lspci)
+- ruby-ffi
+- ruby1.9.1 or newer
+- usbutils (lsusb)

 ## Building

+    make
+    sudo make install

 By default, builds are targeted to `/usr/local` prefix.
 To make a build targeted to `/usr` instead, run: